 Emojis are more than the silly, fun visuals we include in our text messages.
 They are a pervasive means of communication that have taken on symbolic meanings of their own.
 They are used to express our identities, interests, cultures, and emotions.
-If a picture is worth a thousand words, then in our tech-obsessed world, an emoji is worth ten times that.
+If a picture is worth a thousand words, then an emoji is worth ten times that in our tech-obsessed world.
 If this is the world we live in now, then surely our use of emojis should reflect our values as well.

 1. When you don’t have a lot of information, be as neutral as you can.
-It is best practice not to assume gender-identity or racial backgrounds about people.
+It is best practice not to assume gender identity or racial backgrounds about people.
 “Neutral” does not mean a white or male emoji.
-Stick to the emojis that don’t communicate explicit race, ethnicity, and gender characteristics if you’re unsure.
+Stick to the emojis that don’t communicate explicit race, ethnicity, and gender characteristics.
 We encourage you to have fun with emojis!
 When we’re in doubt, we use one of the cat expressions 😸.

 2. Use multiple colours of emojis.
 If you must use one of the humanoid emojis in a post, try to include all the possible skin tones so that your audience feels represented like so: ✋🏿✋🏾✋🏽✋🏼✋🏻.

 3. Reset the default skin tone for emojis.
 While the yellow/gold cartoony skin tone default is “supposed” to convey a raceless emoji, we are not sure that we agree.
-Here is a resource that will walk you through changing your emoji menu to suit your skin tone.
+Slack has a resource that will walk you through changing your emoji menu to suit your skin tone.

-4. Don’t use a darker skin tone emoji to show solidarity if you are white.
-While it may be tempting as a white person to use a darker skin tone emoji to demonstrate solidarity or allyship, it is best to use an appropriate skin tone emoji to avoid digital blackface or brownface.
-It is not reinforcing white supremacy to use a white skin tone setting if you are white.
+4. Don’t use a darker skin tone emoji if you are white.
+While it may be tempting for a white person to use a darker skin tone emoji to demonstrate solidarity or allyship, it is best to use an appropriate skin tone emoji to avoid digital blackface or brownface.

 6. Don’t engage in sexual harassment and gender-based discrimination via emojis.
 While there are no explicitly sexual emojis, there are some that have come to take on a double meaning (e.g. 🍆, 🍑, 💦).
 As well, the finger pinch emoji has come to be a derogatory symbol referring to the size of male genitalia.
 Employers should take the time to create policies governing emojis in office communications.

 7. Use emojis that break stereotypes.
 The vocational emojis are often used in stereotypically gendered or racialized ways.
 For example, the construction worker is often portrayed by the male codepoint (also known as the points of differentiation between the emoji options).
 It is important to be cognizant of reinforcing any kind of stereotype.
-Perhaps, use one of these 👷🏿♀️👷🏾♀️👷🏽♀️👷🏼♀️👷🏻♀️ instead of 👷🏻♂.
+Perhaps, use👷♀️ instead of 👷🏻♂.